yosemitelabs/react-native-challenge/README.md

 ## Conclusion

 We expect this challenge to be done in a week.
-After you finishes, you can share the repository with the code with `brennoflavio` (github).
-Or send the code by email to brenno@yosemitelabs.com
+After you finishes, you can share the repository with the code with `brennoflavio` (github) and `raindecastro` (github).
+Or send the code by email to brenno@yosemitelabs.com and rain@yosemitelabs.com

 Happy coding!